-First responders are at the forefront of addressing natural disasters and other threats, always arriving first at the scene of an emergency, and proudly serving their community.
-Law enforcement officers, firefighters, paramedics, and others working in public safety departments, all put their lives on the line for the general population, day in day out.
+First responders are at the forefront of addressing natural disasters and other threats, always arriving first at the scene of an emergency and proudly serving their community.
+Law enforcement officers, firefighters, paramedics, and others working in public safety departments, all put their lives on the line for the general population, day in and day out.

 To say that these courageous men and women have a stressful job is an understatement.
 Unfortunately, the nature of their job can sometimes be too much to comprehend, and the immense stress they go through makes them extremely susceptible to developing a habit of substance abuse.
 Addiction is common among this group of professionals, but we at Fountain Hills Recovery have decided to do something about it.